jgerard117/jgerard117.github.io/_pages/publications.md

 - Keane, A., __Pohl, A.__, Dijkstra, H., Ridgwell, A. A simple mechanism for stable oscillations in an intermediate complexity Earth System Model. [[link](https://arxiv.org/abs/2201.07883){:target="_blank"}]

+<p>&nbsp;</p>

+<h2>In press</h2>

-- Cermeno, P., Garcia-Comas, C., __Pohl, A.__, Williams, S., Benton, M., Le Gland, G., Muller, R.D., Ridgwell, A., Vallina, S. Post-extinction recovery of the Phanerozoic oceans and the rise of biodiversity hotspots. [[link](https://www.researchsquare.com/article/rs-1013308/v1){:target="_blank"}]
+- Cermeno, P., Garcia-Comas, C., __Pohl, A.__, Williams, S., Benton, M., Le Gland, G., Muller, R.D., Ridgwell, A., Vallina, S. Post-extinction recovery of the Phanerozoic oceans and the rise of biodiversity hotspots.
+Accepted for publication in Nature. [[link](https://www.researchsquare.com/article/rs-1013308/v1){:target="_blank"}]

-- \*__Pohl, A.__, \*Ridgwell, A., Stockey, R.G., Thomazo, C., Keane, A., Vennin, E., Scotese, C. Plate motion drives variability in ocean oxygenation through the Phanerozoic. [[link](https://www.researchsquare.com/article/rs-915282/v1){:target="_blank"}] \* authors contributed equally
+- \*__Pohl, A.__, \*Ridgwell, A., Stockey, R.G., Thomazo, C., Keane, A., Vennin, E., Scotese, C. Plate motion drives variability in ocean oxygenation through the Phanerozoic.
+Accepted for publication in Nature. [[link](https://www.researchsquare.com/article/rs-915282/v1){:target="_blank"}] \* authors contributed equally

+- __Pohl, A.__, Nardin, E., Vandenbroucke, T.R.A., Donnadieu, Y. The Ordovician ocean circulation: a modern synthesis based on data and models.
+Accepted for publication in Geological Society of London Special Publications.

 <p>&nbsp;</p>